stuartelimu/stuartelimu.github.io/_posts/2021-08-10-check-whether-a-number-is-even-or-odd-in-elm.md

 layout: post
 ---

-# Check whether a number is even or odd in Elm
+# Check Whether A Number Is Even Or Odd In Elm

 In this article I will be covering Elm basics using a simple program which checks whether a given number is even or odd.